tardate/LittleArduinoProjects/README.md

-# 149 Little Arduino Projects
+# 150 Little Arduino Projects
-> Latest addition:sparkles: [AD9833/BasicDemoCycle](./playground/AD9833/BasicDemoCycle) - run a basic waveform demo with an AD9833 module
+> Latest addition:sparkles: [ML741](./Electronics101/ML741) - an LM741-style OpAmp built with discrete components

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like